-- It's Multi-purpose: Use it to create separate files for a specific print size or printer, for the Web, for magazine output, etc. and you'll stay consistent between those files. - It's easily correctable: for color, contrast, cropping, enhancements, etc. non-destructively (loss of digital information). - Sharpening is applied according to your print size, and NEVER to your Master File: Let's say that your Master File is created from a RAW file It might be around 12"x18" at 300 ppi If you sharpen for this size and reduce the file to prep for an 8x10 print, it will be over-sharpened.
+- It's Multi-purpose: Use it to create separate files for a specific print size or printer, for the Web, for magazine output, etc. and you'll stay consistent between those files. - It's easily correctable: for color, contrast, cropping, enhancements, etc. non-destructively (discussed later). - Sharpening is applied according to your print size: Let's say that your Master File is created from a RAW file It might be around 11"x16.5" at 300 ppi If you sharpen for this size and reduce the file to prep for a 4x6 print, it will be over-sharpened